THE THIRD UNIVERSAL TRUTH: Everything is connected

 I once saw a magazine picture of a Papua New Guinean tribesman, with loincloth, feathers in his hair, bones around his neck.
 His eyes were sparkling, and the words attributed to him were, “We are one person.”
 For centuries, that idea has also seemed absurd.

 Not any more.
-We’re entering the age when such understanding will become as natural as breathing.
+We’re entering the age when such understanding will be as natural as breathing.

 Two monks argue over a flag waving in the wind.
 One says ‘It’s the flag that is moving.’
 And the other says, ‘It’s the wind that is moving.’
 So they put the problem to their teacher.